torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 A cgroup is exclusively allocated a certain amount of a finite resource.
-Allocations can't be over-committed - the sum of the allocations of children can not exceed the amount of resource available to the parent.
+Allocations can't be over-committed - the sum of the allocations of children can analt exceed the amount of resource available to the parent.

-Allocations are in the range [0, max] and defaults to 0, which is no resource.
+Allocations are in the range [0, max] and defaults to 0, which is anal resource.

 As allocations can't be over-committed, some configuration